0

 Privacy | Terms of use | Cookie Policy | Contact Us

-Flucelvax® Quad is an unfunded Prescription Medicine.
-Flucelvax® Quad is an inactivated quadrivalent influenza vaccine, prepared in cell cultures as a suspension for injection, in a single-dose glass syringe.
-PRESENTATION: Each dose contains 60 micrograms/0.5 mL of surface haemagglutinin and neuraminidase from four influenza virus strains.
+Flucelvax® is an unfunded Prescription Medicine.
+Flucelvax® is an inactivated trivalent influenza vaccine, prepared in cell cultures as a suspension for injection, in a single-dose glass syringe.
+PRESENTATION: Each dose of Flucelvax® Quad contains 60 micrograms/0.5 mL of surface haemagglutinin and neuraminidase from four influenza virus strains.
+Each dose of Flucelvax® contains 45 micrograms/0.5 mL of surface haemagglutinin and neuraminidase from three influenza virus strains.
 INDICATIONS: For the prevention of influenza caused by Influenza Virus, types A and B, in adults and children 6 months of age and older.
 CONTRAINDICATIONS: Known severe allergic reaction (e.g. anaphylaxis) to a previous influenza vaccination or to any component of the vaccine.
 ADVERSE EVENTS: Local injection site pain, erythema and induration.
 Systemic headache, fatigue, myalgia, irritability, nausea, upper respiratory tract infection and nasopharyngitis.
 Post-marketing serious adverse events includes hypersensitivity reactions, anaphylactic shock; paraesthesia, Guillain-Barré syndrome; pruritus, urticaria, or non-specific rash; Extensive swelling of injected limb.
 PRECAUTIONS: Postpone immunisation in patients with febrile illness or acute infection.
 A protective immune response may not be elicited in all vaccine recipients, particularly in immunosuppressed patients.
 If Guillain-Barré syndrome has occurred within 6 weeks of previous influenza vaccination, the decision to give Flucelvax® Quad should be based on careful consideration of the potential benefits and risks.
 Treatment and supervision for anaphylactic reactions should be available.
 Co-administration with other vaccines has not been studied.
 DOSAGE AND ADMINISTRATION: By intramuscular injection only.
 Gently shake to produce a clear to slightly opalescent suspension before use.
 Store at 2–8°C; do not freeze; protect from light.
-Before prescribing, review the Flucelvax® Quad Data Sheet (10/2024) www.medsafe.govt.nz, Seqirus Auckland, 0800 502 757.
-Flucelvax® Quad is a registered trademark of Seqirus UK Ltd or its affiliates.
+Before prescribing, review the Flucelvax® Data Sheet (10/2024) www.medsafe.govt.nz, Seqirus Auckland, 0800 502 757.
+Flucelvax® is a registered trademark of Seqirus UK Ltd or its affiliates.

 FERINJECT® (ferric carboxymaltose) solution for intravenous (IV) use.
-Presentation: 10mL vial containing 500mg of iron.
+PRESENTATION: 10mL vial containing 500mg of iron.
 Therapeutic Indications: Ferinject® is indicated for the treatment of iron deficiency when oral iron preparations are ineffective, cannot be used, or there is a clinical need to deliver iron rapidly.
-The diagnosis must be based on laboratory tests Dosage: The dosage must be calculated individually for each patient and must not be exceeded.
+The diagnosis must be based on laboratory tests.
+DOSAGE: The dosage must be calculated individually for each patient and must not be exceeded.
 Maximum single dose of 1000mg iron per week or 20 mg iron/kg body weight.
 IV injection: Administer >500mg-1000mg iron over 15 minutes, administer >200-500mg iron at 100mg iron/min.
 IV infusion: >500mg-1000mg iron over 15 minutes; >200mg-500mg iron over 6 minutes.
 100mg-200mg iron over 3 minutes.
-Contraindications: Hypersensitivity to any of the ingredients; anaemia not attributed to iron deficiency; evidence of iron overload or disturbances in utilisation of iron.
-Special warnings and precautions for use: Parenteral iron preparations can cause hypersensitivity reactions – monitor patients for 30 minutes after each administration; paravenous leakage can lead to skin discolouration and irritation; iron overload; hypophosphataemia and hypophosphataemic osteomalacia; hepatic impairment; acute or chronic infections; contains sodium; not recommended in children < 14 years; Pregnancy category B3 – not recommended if <16 weeks gestation, monitor unborn baby.
-Adverse effects: Common: headache, dizziness, hypertension, flushing, nausea, injection/infusion site reactions, hypophosphataemia.
+CONTRAINDICTIONS: Hypersensitivity to any of the ingredients; anaemia not attributed to iron deficiency; evidence of iron overload or disturbances in utilisation of iron.
+Special warnings and precautions for use: SPECIAL WARNINGS AND PRECAUTIONS FOR USE: Parenteral iron preparations can cause hypersensitivity reactions – monitor patients for 30 minutes after each administration; paravenous leakage can lead to skin discolouration and irritation; iron overload; hypophosphataemia and hypophosphataemic osteomalacia; hepatic impairment; acute or chronic infections; contains sodium; not recommended in children < 14 years; Pregnancy category B3 – not recommended if <16 weeks gestation, monitor unborn baby.
+ADVERSE EFFECTS: Common: headache, dizziness, hypertension, flushing, nausea, injection/infusion site reactions, hypophosphataemia.
 Uncommon: hypersensitivity Rare: anaphylactoid reactions.
 Please review Data Sheet before prescribing, available at www.medsafe.govt.nz or call 0800 996 312 for further information.
 FERINJECT® is listed on the HML and is a fully funded Prescription Medicine – special authority criteria apply.
 Based on data sheet June 2021.
 FERINJECT® is a registered trademark of Vifor Pharma Group used under license by Aspen New Zealand, C/O Pharmacy Retailing (NZ) Ltd, Auckland.